-With the decline in property values as a result of the past real estate recession, property tax revenue for county operations has decreased.
-As a result, many County departments have found it difficult to maintain past levels of service.
+With the increase in property values as a result of the recovery from the past real estate recession, property tax revenue for county operations has stabilized.
+As a result, many County departments have been able to maintain past levels of service.

-Goal: Provide support for the effective and efficient delivery of governmental services.
+Policy: Provide support for the effective and efficient delivery of governmental services. --

-Objective a.
-Ensure that the administrative functions are properly equipped to adequately support county functions.
+- Objective a.
+Ensure that the administrative functions are properly equipped to adequately support county functions. - Objective b.

-Objective b.
 Ensure that the administrative functions are adequately staffed to provide county services.

-Goal: Provide and maintain adequate community facilities to serve the existing and future needs of Fayette County.
+Policy: Provide and maintain adequate community facilities to serve the existing and future needs of Fayette County.

-Objective a.
-Ensure that facilities are properly sized to meet the existing and future demand for governmental services.
+- Objective a.
+Ensure that facilities are properly sized to meet the existing and future demand for governmental services. - Objective b.

-Objective b.
 Future county buildings and facilities should be designed with the ability to be expanded.

-Goal: Provide for adequate records security, storage, and retrieval in compliance with applicable State and Federal requirements.
+Policy: Provide for adequate records security, storage, and retrieval in compliance with applicable State and Federal requirements.

-Objective a.
-Ensure adequate document storage facilities to meet applicable State and Federal requirements.
+- Objective a.
+Ensure adequate document storage facilities to meet applicable State and Federal requirements. - Objective b.

-Objective b.
 Explore the feasibility of electronic document systems.